obiba/mica2/mica-webapp/src/main/webapp/bower_components/angular-xeditable/readme.md

 Basically it does not depend on any libraries except [AngularJS](http://angularjs.org) itself.
 For themes you may need to include [Twitter Bootstrap](http://getbootstrap.com) CSS.
 For some extra controls (e.g. datepicker) you may need to include [angular-ui bootstrap](http://angular-ui.github.io/bootstrap/).
+To use ui-select you will need to include [angular-ui ui-select](https://github.com/angular-ui/ui-select/).

 ## jsFiddle / Plunker
 Please use these live templates when creating issues: